So you’ve landed the remote job of your dreams. Congratulations! Now the real work starts.

 Just like any relationship, miscommunication and misunderstandings can make mountains out of molehills.
 It’s important you communicate everything clearly to maintain team transparency and to keep everyone updated with what you’re doing.
 This prevents work overlap or your client assuming you’re not getting anything done.

 Many good remote teams aim to over-communicate to avoid missing out on details.
-However, it’s then very easy to get overwhelmed waking up to an overflowing inbox every morning and red notification bubbles everywhere.
-In order prevent inbox burnout, try to use specific communication platforms for specific reasons - for example, we use Slack for day-to-day messaging (we never email each other), Skype to video-call each other for meetings, Asana to manage our weekly sprints and daily to-do lists.
+However, it’s then very easy to get overwhelmed waking up to an overflowing inbox every morning.
+In order prevent inbox overwhelm, try to use specific communication platforms for specific reasons - like Slack for day-to-day messaging, Skype to video-call each other for meetings, Asana to manage our weekly sprints and daily to-do lists.

 It’s also important to make sure you’re also setting an agenda and goal for each video call, or else short meetings turn into long, meandering conversations.
 For team members who are in different time zones, this can start to heavily impact their schedules and eat into productivity time.